GameChangerInteractive/cordova-wrapper-ios/README.md

-# wrapper-ios v1.0.0
+# iOS Cordova Wrapper
-:iphone: native cordova-enabled ios webview that wraps our website
+:iphone: native cordova-enabled ios webview that wraps GC games

 ## How to build from source